 What are Hazardous Wastes?

-Hazardous Wastes are materials that contain toxic substances.
-They are flammable, corrosive, highly reactive or poisonous.
-Many chemicals used around the home, in our cars and in manufacturing are hazardous.
+Hazardous Wastes are materials that are either flammable, corrosive, highly reactive or poisonous.
+As such, they should not be put in the trash.
+Many chemicals used around the home, in our cars, and in manufacturing are hazardous.
 Expand the list below for specific examples and links to more information.

 Fluorescent Lights and Mercury